AlexandraKreidich/SwitchGithubAccounts/README.md

 ## How it works

-This extension use cookies to manage your accounts.
+This extension uses cookies to manage your accounts.
-It just save cookies to local storage and swipe it when you swipe you accounts.
+It just saves cookies to local storage and swipes it when you swipe you accounts.

-This extension **DO NOT** send or collect any data.
+This extension **DOES NOT** send or collect any data.

 ___